esr360/Kayzen-GS/README.md

 ## Help, Support & Contributing

-For all issues, bugs suggestions and feature requests, please use the [issues page](https://github.com/esr360/Kayzen-GS/issues).
+For all issues, bugs, suggestions and feature requests, please use the [issues page](https://github.com/esr360/Kayzen-GS/issues).
 Any and all contributions are welcomed!

 Follow [@esr360](https://twitter.com/ESR360) on Twitter!